 In today’s guide, I’m going to discuss everything you need to know about feeding this delicious fruit to your cockatiel.
-I will go over whether or not they can safely eat it, if there’s anything you need to be careful with, if it’s good for them, how to feed it, and much more.
+First, I will go over whether or not they can safely eat it.
+Then, we’ll discuss if there’s anything you need to be careful about.
+We’ll also discuss how to feed them this fruit and much more.

 Mangoes are a fruit native to South Asia.
 India is the biggest supplier of this fruit.
 Now, I’m not going to give a whole history of the mango.
 I assume that that’s not what you’re here for (if you are, check out the Wikipedia page instead).

 What I will do though, is give a brief overview of the nutrients that can be found in these fruits.
 That way, we can get a better idea of what exactly we’re feeding our cockatiel.
 With that being said, let’s take a look at what nutrition data says is in 1 cup (around 165 grams) of this juicy fruit.

 - 107 calories

 - 0.4 grams of fat